Kells, County Meath: History

 Kells became a border town garrison of the Pale and was the scene of many battles between the Kingdom of Breifne and the Hiberno-Normans (who had heavily intermarried).
-From 1561 to 1800, Kells returned two MPs to the Parliament of Ireland.
+From 1561 to 1801, the constituency of Kells returned two MPs to the Irish House of Commons.
 During the Irish rebellion of 1641, Kells was burned by the O'Reilly clan during their attacks on the Pale.

 The period of the Great Famine saw the population of Kells drop by 38% as measured by the census records of 1841 and 1851.
 The Workhouse and the Fever Hospital were described as full to overflowing.

 Places of interest

-The Kells monastic site, including the Kells Round Tower, is associated with St Colmcille (also known as Columba), the Book of Kells, now kept at Trinity College, Dublin, and the Kells Crozier, exhibited at the British Museum.
-The round tower and five large Celtic crosses can still be viewed today.
-Four of the crosses are in the churchyard of St Columba's Church.
+The Kells monastic site, including the Kells Round Tower, is associated with St Colmcille (also known as Columba), the Book of Kells, now kept at Trinity College Dublin, and the Kells Crozier, exhibited at the British Museum.
+The round tower and four large Celtic crosses can still be viewed today.
+Four of the crosses are in the churchyard of St Columba's Church on the Monastic Site.
 The other Celtic cross was positioned in the middle of a busy crossroads until an accident involving a school bus.
 It now stands in front of a former courthouse.
 A roof protects the cross from the elements.
 A replica also stands safe from the elements inside the museum.

 Close by the graveyard of St. Columba's church stands a small stone roofed oratory, known as St. Colmcille's House.
 This probably dates from the 11th century.
 Access to the monks' sleeping accommodation aloft is by ladder.
 This small rectangular building is positioned at one of the highest points in the town.

-Just outside the town of Kells on the road to Oldcastle is the hill of Lloyd, named after Thomas Lloyd of Enniskillen, who camped a large Williamite army here during the wars of 1688-91 against the Jacobites.
+Just outside the town of Kells on the road to Oldcastle is the hill of Lloyd, named after Thomas Lloyd of Enniskillen, who camped a large Williamite army here during the wars of 1688–91 against the Jacobites.
 Here also stands a 30m high building called the Spire of Lloyd, which is an 18th-century lighthouse folly.
 The area around the tower has been developed as a community park (the People's Park), and includes the Paupers' Grave.
 Mass is celebrated there annually, and the cemetery is a reminder of the workhouse and extreme poverty engendered by changes in farming practice in the 19th century and during the Great Famine.

 Population

-The population of Kells town, as of the 2016 census of Ireland, was 6,135.
-This represented an increase in population over the 2011 census.
-In the 20 years between the 1996 and 2016 census, the population almost doubled - from 3,542 to 6,135 people.
+The population of Kells town, as of the 2022 census of Ireland, was 6,608.
+In the period between the 1996 and 2022 census, the population almost doubled.